datopian/tech.datopian.com/ckan/play-around.md

 ### Create Organizations, Datasets and Resources

-There are 3 steps:
+There are 4 steps:

 - Get an API key
-- Create organization
+- Create an organization
-- And create dataset inside organization (you can't cretae a dataset without a parent organization)
+- Create dataset inside an organization (you can't create a dataset without a parent organization)
+- And add resources to the dataset

 #### Get a Sysadmin Key